hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/schema.md

 # HFJ_SPIDX_QUANTITY_NRML: Normalized Quantity Search Parameters

 Hapi Fhir supports searching by normalized units when enabled (see https://hapifhir.io/hapi-fhir/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/entity/StorageSettings.html#getNormalizedQuantitySearchLevel()).
-Whe active, this causes each row stored in HFJ_SPIDX_QUANTITY to also store a row in HFJ_SPIDX_QUANTITY_NRML in canonical UCUM units.
+When this feature is enabled, each row stored in HFJ_SPIDX_QUANTITY to also store a row in HFJ_SPIDX_QUANTITY_NRML in canonical UCUM units.
 E.g. a weight recorded in an Observation as
 ```
 "valueQuantity" : {